Christianity is the largest world religion at the moment.

 Beliefs and Principles:

 Christians believe that Jesus Christ is the anointed saviour of the world and that his presence on earth was the fulfilment of the prophesies made in the Old Testament about the Messiah who was to come and save humanity from their sins.

 This was achieved for Christians, by the death and resurrection of Jesus Christ, whereby he defeated Satan and paid the price for all the sin in the world.
-The consequence of this is that anyone who accepts this belief is given eternal life and freedom from sin.
-Christians hold that Jesus will return on Judgment Day to fulfil the rest of the Old Testament prophesies, to judge the living and the dead and establish God’s kingdom in the new creation.
+The consequence of this is. that anyone who accepts this belief, receives eternal life and freedom from sin.
+Christians hold that Jesus will return on Judgment Day to fulfill any outstanding Old Testament prophesies, judge the living and the dead and establish God’s kingdom in the new creation.

 According to the Gospels, Jesus was conceived by the Holy Spirit and born to the Virgin Mary in Bethlehem.
 Not much is said about Jesus’ childhood, but his last years on earth were heavily documented in the Gospels.
 Christians consider Jesus’ death, resurrection and ascension to be the most important doctrines in their faith.
 This is because Jesus shows his omnipotence over death and ultimately is the most convincing evidence for Christians that he is fully God.